milaguyenlam/nprg041-cpp-project/README.md

 - Conversion between certain std data types and Eigen classes is covered by a suite of conversion methods.
 - You can also use proxy classes to fully automate the conversion process and use model "directly" with supported std types.

+## Installation

+Mllib is a template library defined in the headers.
+You can use header files (in ./include folder of the project) right away (just copy them to your include path).
+Note that, there has to be Eigen/Core library present in include path as well.
+(As it is in the project).

 ## Usage

 - example demonstrating basic usage of the library